ksh04023/ksh04023.github.io/_posts/Github/2020-12-27-make-your-own-blog-with-github-pages.markdown

 #### 7. Run on the server

-You can build page and start local web server
+You can build page and start local web server.
 ```commandline
 jekyll serve
 ```
-You can access to the local website with `localhost:4000` or of course with `127.0.0.1:4000`
+You can access to the local website with `localhost:4000` or of course with `127.0.0.1:4000`.
+It's only for If you want to change the port number, add `--port <port number>`

-\
-If you want to change the port number, add `--port <port number>`
+`serve` is for developing while `build` is for hosting.

-You can just build page into  `_site`  folder without running local web server
+You can build page into  `_site`  folder when deploying it.

 ```commandline
 jekyll build